What is liquid chromatography?

 - The Raptor ARC-18 columns -- based upon the 1.8 µm SPP core-shell silica particle technology, can detect and quantify small biomolecules such as statins in prepared blood and other biologically relevant peptides in complex matrices.

-Drug discovery, environmental testing, and food safety
+LC in drug discovery, environmental testing, and food safety

 The Poroshell and ZORBAX line of columns from Agilent provide results for small molecule separations and superior analytical LC applications.
 New offerings include: